Dear Community Neighbors,

 What about traffic?

 We heard you and understand how important it is to minimize the project impacts on traffic.
 Based on your feedback, we made the project smaller with fewer apartments and half the retail.
-We added an off-street ride-share and taxi drop-off on Elm Street.
+We added a ride-share and taxi drop-off on Elm Street.
 Deliveries, loading, trash, and recycling will all be accessed from the alley (instead of Elm Street) and will be completely enclosed within the building.
-Our 90-space resident parking garage will provide sufficient parking spaces for our residents.
+Our 105-space resident parking garage will provide sufficient parking spaces for our residents.

 What streets will be closed during construction?

 We know street closures are a hassle.
 We will work closely with Chicago’s Department of Transportation to develop staging and logistics plans that minimize traffic disruption and get out of your way quickly.